shokifrend007/PerfectCircle/README.md

 First install pyautogui:
 `pip3 install pyautogui`

-Next, open your browser, so that it is completely visible.
+Next, open your browser on [the site](https://vole.wtf/perfect-circle/), so that it is completely visible.
 (2nd screen works fine)

 Finally, run the programm.